 - America the Beautiful Annual Pass: $80.00

-If you are planning on visiting multiple parks in a year, I highly recommend the America the Beautiful pass.
-I make so much use of mine annually and it’s a great purchase.
+If you plan on visiting multiple parks in a year, I highly recommend the America the Beautiful Pass.
+I use mine extensively annually, and it’s a great purchase..

 National Park Stamp

-There’s a national park passport (cancellation) stamp located within the visitor center of the south rim.
-As far as I know this is the only location for the stamps.
+The national park passport (cancellation) stamp is located within the south rim’s visitor center.
+As far as I know, this is the only location for the stamps.

 Website: Official NPS Website